US consumer borrowing growth slowed in March

 WASHINGTON – Consumer borrowing in March grew at the slowest pace in nine months as Americans pulled back on credit card use.

-The Federal Reserve says borrowing increased by $10.3 billion in March.
+Borrowing increased by $10.3 billion in March, the Federal Reserve said Tuesday.
 That was the smallest monthly advance since an $8.8 billion rise last June.
 Borrowing had increased $15.5 billion in February.

 The slowdown reflected a $2.2 billion drop in the category that includes credit cards.
 That offset a $12.5 billion rise in borrowing in the category that covers auto loans and student loans.